 Defunct is a fast-paced, colorful, interesting experience in which players step into the rolls of a stranded robot who desperately wants to find its way back off of a majestic planet and back into space where it belongs.
 It’s an engaging story despite the lack of dialog and explanation; players see this little guy, who I’ve dubbed Robo, in his Sci-Fi, spaceship world, at the beginning of the game.
 But shortly thereafter, during the snazzy and simplistic tutorial, Robo gets itself tossed down the garbage shoot and abandoned on a planet that feels far too whimsical and neon to be anywhere on Earth as we know it, despite the claims otherwise.
 What comes next is a speedy whirlwind of fun driving mechanics, clever puzzles, and break-neck stunts.
 Released on December 21st, 2017, for PlayStation, Defunct is an original experience from the clever minds at SOEDESCO that blends together Action, Racing, and Adventure genre themes.

 Robo suffers from a very serious ailment: Its engine is busted, leaving it both vulnerable and alone on this strange planet.
 Fortunately, quite a few of Robo’s mechanisms still work.
 For example, the “gravitize” feature allows Robo to hunker down and make itself heavy – which means faster, if going downhill, slower for up, and just plain heavier for things like buttons.
-It feels like a Sci-Fi version of Sonic the Hedgehog that merged with other Indie titles like Phoning Home, which I previously reviewed elsewhere.
+It feels like a Sci-Fi version of Sonic the Hedgehog that merged with other Indie titles like Phoning Home.
 The controller mechanics are simple and precise, even if navigation can still be challenging in the 3D world of Defunct with all its hills and valleys, jumps, bouncy pads, and more.
 The tutorial is simplistic but frustrating at times, due to the limited space in the ship.
 However, upon landing on the ground below I found that the open spaces and rolling landscapes were perfect for this style of gameplay.

 The storyline here is fairly minimal – the true point of Defunct is that it’s fast, colorful, and fairly relaxing to play.
 Zooming around, learning the gravitation mechanics, the jump feature, and how to use the environment around you without tons of lurking enemies is surprisingly relaxing.
 My only true complaint was that the busy scenery flying past, especially while looking for power-ups and keys, triggered my motion sickness heavily.
 I would caution players who suffer from the same ailment to be careful with Defunct since that’s the primary aspect of this title: speed.
 Despite the minimal plot, I found myself rooting for Robo, and wanting its experience on this strange planet to be a pleasant one.
 Enerjuice, one of the many power-ups in play, is abundant, and once you have the controls down it’s easy to reach break-neck speeds.